 GONDOLA RIDE

 Expensive, yes.
-But a gondola ride in Venice is a once-in-a-lifetime experience that you literally cannot do anywhere else in the world.
-And it's a pretty amazing feeling to float through the picturesque canals.
-My personal preference is to avoid the gondoliers on the Grand Canal where it's big, busy and loud, and instead catch a ride in a quieter neighborhood of canals.
+But a gondola ride in Venice is a once-in-a-lifetime experience that you literally cannot do anywhere else in the world (except maybe Las Vegas?).
+And it’s a pretty amazing feeling to float through the picturesque canals.
+My personal preference is to avoid the gondoliers on the Grand Canal where it’s big, busy and loud, and instead catch a ride in a quieter neighborhood of canals.
 Prices are €80 before sunset and €100 after sunset for a private 30-minute ride (set prices, no haggling).

 GRAND CANAL